bankierubybank/ocp4-metal-install-lab/README.md

    systemctl start named
    systemctl status named
    ```

-   > At the moment DNS will still be pointing to the nsth.demo DNS server.
-You can see this by testing with `dig ocp.nsth.demo`.

    Change the nsth.demo nic (ens192) to use 127.0.0.1 for DNS AND ensure `Ignore automatically Obtained DNS parameters` is ticked